microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/Invoke-MgQuerySearch.md

 		}
 	)
 }
-Invoke-MgQuerySearch -BodyParameter $params
+Invoke-MgBetaQuerySearch -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgQuerySearch Cmdlet.
+This example shows how to use the Invoke-MgBetaQuerySearch Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS